jonathan-nam/real-gm-fetcher/README.md

 ```python
 python server.py
 ```
-Opening the local server will only return a JSON containing player, team, or transaction information.
+The local host will return a JSON.
 To interact with the web interface, go to https://p1dsd.csb.app/